AIR QUALITY MATTERS

 Diffusion tubes

-The following charts show how the annual average concentration of NO2 has changed since 2016 or 2017 at sites being monitored long-term using difusion tubes in the City of London.
+The following charts show how the annual average concentration of NO2 has changed since the second half of last decade at sites being monitored long-term using difusion tubes in the City of London.
 The tables between the charts indicate the location of the sites shown by (the local authority's) code numbers.
-This information derives from the local authority's Air Quality Annual Status Reports (as at the end of June 2024).
+This information derives from the local authority's Air Quality Annual Status Reports

-Nitrogen dioxide emissions tend to be associated primarily with combustion - along with carbon dioxide.
-As such these charts indicate that progress to Net Zero is lagging behind where it should be.
+Nitrogen dioxide emissions tend to be associated with combustion - along with carbon dioxide.
+The lack of progress since the climate emergency was recognised reflects that progress towards Net Zero is lagging well behind where it should be (- government is not heading the warnings of the Committee on Climate Change).
+Delay is not negotiable.

 For further information, please contact: